 - On your first day back, ease into it.
 You may feel tired and may be experiencing withdrawal symptoms.
 As a general rule, the more toxic the body is or the more years of poor habits accumulated, the more intense the detoxing symptoms may be.
 A temporary worsening (2-5 days) of your current symptoms is normal and occurs as the body eliminates the toxins accumulated.

-2. Choose one toxin to eliminate for two days to two months
+2. Choose a toxin to eliminate for 2-days to 2-months

 If you’ve ever tried reducing your intake of sugar, you’ll be very aware of just how difficult sugar is to cut cold turkey.
 Check out 6 tips for reducing sugar easily and gently to minimise the detox effect.